+Calculation of likelihoods for the discrimination task.
 We examined the decoding performance of the two models by using them to perform discrimination in a simple ideal observer task.
-We suppose that an observer is given spike trains $\{s_A, s_B\}$ in response to presentation of stimulus sequences $\{A, B\}$, and must decide which of the two stimuli is associated with which spike train.
+We suppose that an observer is given spike trains $\{s_A, s_B\}$ in response to presentation of stimulus sequences $\{A, B\}$ and must decide which of the two stimuli is associated with which spike train.
 The optimal decision rule comes from comparing the likelihood of each stimulus under each observed spike train (Green and Swets, 1966):

-If R(A, B) is greater than unity, the correct choice is made; otherwise the stimuli are paired with the wrong spike trains.
-The conditional probabilities in this expression may be determined directly from any stochastic model of neural response, such as the IF or LNP models.
+If R(A, B) is greater than unity, the correct choice is made; otherwise, the stimuli are paired with the wrong spike trains.
+The conditional probabilities in this expression may be determined directly from any stochastic model of neural response, such as the IF and LNP models.